Barcodes Explained

 Grocery store

-For these reasons and more, if you want to sell your product at a retail store they will likely insist that your item has a barcode.
-Of course, this whole system only functions because barcode numbers are kept unique.
-If anyone could make their own barcode, the number would no longer be a unique identifier as several different products could have the same barcode, causing chaos.
-The inventors of the barcode were aware of this, so when barcodes were first conceived in the 1970s in the USA an organisation called the Uniform Code Council (UCC) was created to regulate codes and ensure they remained unique.
-A few years later another organisation, the European Article Numbering Association (EAN), was created to manage barcode use outside of the US.
-To this day North America uses 12 digit UPC barcodes rather than 13 digit EAN codes like the rest of the world.
+For these reasons and more, retail stores will likely insist that your product has a barcode if you want to sell it there.
+This system functions because barcode numbers remain unique.
+If anyone could create their own barcode, the numbers wouldn’t be unique identifiers anymore, as different products could share the same barcode, causing confusion.
+The barcode inventors understood this, so in the 1970s, they established the Uniform Code Council (UCC) in the USA to regulate codes and ensure their uniqueness.
+A few years later, the European Article Numbering Association (EAN) was founded to manage barcode use outside the US.
+To this day, North America uses 12-digit UPC barcodes, while the rest of the world uses 13-digit EAN codes.

 It is important to note that your barcode does not contain any details about your product, it is simply a unique number and image representing that number.
 Product information is input by the retailer when they add your item into their computer system.
 This is why if you take a football from a sporting goods store and scan it at the checkout of a makeup shop, nothing will come up (unless the makeup shop also sells that particular football).

-Barcodes are regulated and distributed by the global organisation known as GS1, which was formed when the UCC combined with the EAN.
-This is a membership organisation which licenses out barcodes, meaning to get barcodes directly from GS1 you would have to file the paperwork to join (along with a joining fee, location dependent), wait to be accepted, and then pay expensive yearly license fees to maintain use of your barcodes.
-Retail stores require a GS1 barcode on products they stock, however luckily GS1 is not the only provider of such codes- instead you can buy your codes from a genuine barcode reseller such as ourselves, paying a smaller one time fee and owning the codes for life.
+Barcodes are regulated and distributed by the global organisation known as GS1.
+GS1 was formed when the UCC combined with the EAN.
+This is a membership organisation which licenses out barcodes.
+This means to get barcodes directly from GS1 you would have to file the paperwork to join (along with a joining fee, location dependent), Next you wait to be accepted, and then pay expensive yearly license fees to maintain use of your barcodes.
+Retail stores require a GS1 barcode on products they stock.
+However, luckily GS1 is not the only provider of such codes.
+Instead, you can buy your codes from a genuine barcode reseller such as us, paying a smaller one-time fee and owning the codes for life.

 GS1